SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.10c.txt

  - Spell card bullet speed and acceleration is decreased

 Marisa:
- - C1 damage is increased
+ - C1 damage is decreased
  - Spell Card bullet speed is decreased

 Sanae: